telerik/kendo-ui-core/docs-aspnet-mvc/helpers/editor/import-export.md

 %>
 ```

-**Step 3** And implement the action method in the corresponding controller
+**Step 3** Implement the action method in the corresponding controller.

 ###### Example